elastx/elx-docs/content/en/docs/dbaas/changelog/_index.md

 ## New features
 * Automated failure handling
-* Datastore from backup
+* Datastore creation from previous backup
 * Database growth
-* Expose monitoring ports
+* Expose monitoring ports for customer prometheus
 * Repair and node scaling for MSSQL

 ## Improvement